LordLeXaT/esphome-m5stamplc/README.md

 # to provision wifi credentials to the device via WiFi AP.
 captive_portal:

-# To have a "next url" for improv serial
+# To have a HA style local web page to manage the device
 web_server:
   port: 80
   version: 3